on all US orders over $99.

 With the fast, worldwide reach of the media, it seems like every year we hear about a new illness outbreak looming on the horizon.
 In 2001 it was anthrax, 2002 was West Nile virus, 2003 was SARS, and in the following years it’s been H1N1 influenza, Ebola, and Zika viruses, among others.
 And now in 2020, we have a new coronavirus emerging.

-The World Health Organization has now declared this outbreak a “public health emergency of international concern,” with cases diagnosed as far as Europe, Thailand, Japan, and the US.
-This currently rivals the SARS outbreak as far as total numbers, but the relative good news is that the fatality rate is much lower at 2 percent right now.
+The World Health Organization has now declared the coronavirus outbreak centered in Wuhan, China a “public health emergency of international concern,” with cases diagnosed as far as Europe, Thailand, Japan, and the US.
+This currently rivals the SARS coronavirus outbreak as far as total numbers, but the relative good news is that the fatality rate is much lower at 2 percent right now.
 Unfortunately, the media coverage and medical system response is enough to create panic for anyone.